 You’ve surely heard of the little and often rule of cutting… Whilst this rule doesn’t apply to each individual, eating 6-8 meals a day allows your metabolism to constantly progress – and if you’re consuming the right ratio of fats, carbs and protein, it can actively stabilise blood sugar and insulin in the body.
 Simple!

 A common misconception is that carbs will skyrocket your insulin and therefore we should avoid them.
 The truth is that carb intake is vital for training goals, therefore most of us should be eating plenty of them – it’s the timing that can result in a lack of progress.

 Pre and post-workout carbs will fuel your body to work your muscles hard.

 Eating fast-digesting carbohydrates irregularly through the day can lead to dips in blood sugar levels, resulting in a lack of energy and often promotes mood swings as the body tries to clear out the excess sugars from the blood.
 This can cause people to crave more simple carbohydrates as a fast energy source, which causes the same process to happen again and again.

-Leave the fast digesting carbohydrates for a pre or post-workout snack as it is at this time your body will can use insulin as an aid to muscle growth and repair.
+Leave the fast-digesting carbohydrates for a pre or post-workout snack as it is at this time your body can use insulin as an aid to muscle growth and repair.

 Take home message